Nano Banana Prompts for Landscapes (2026)

 Prompt: "Wet cobblestone street in foreground, narrow European alley at golden hour, warm light on old buildings, architectural landscape photography, charming and historic"

 Wet surfaces add reflections and richness.
+Adding "wet" or "rain-slicked" to any urban prompt instantly improves the result.

 Prompt: "Rain-slicked pavement in foreground, Tokyo street at night, neon signs reflected in puddles, cyberpunk urban landscape, moody and vibrant"